gradle/gradle/subprojects/docs/src/docs/release/notes.md

 With this version of Gradle, the left shift operator on the `Task` interface is deprecated and is scheduled to be removed with the next major release.
 There's no direct replacement for the left shift operation.
 Please use the existing methods `doFirst` and `doLast` to define task actions.

+### Modifying a child copy spec during task execution

+We improved change tracking in copy and archive tasks.
+When changing a copy spec during execution time these changes cannot be tracked since change tracking happens before starting to execute the task.
+As a consequence we deprecated this possibility.

+For example, the following would create a deprecation warning:

+    task copy(type: Copy) {
+        outputs.cacheIf { true }
+        from ("some-dir")
+        into ("build/output")

+        doFirst {
+            from ("some-other-dir") {
+                exclude "excluded-file"
+            }
+        }
+    }

+If you want to do something along those lines please add another task which configures the task under question:

+    task configureCopy {
+        doLast {
+            copy.from ("some-other-dir") {
+                exclude "excluded-file"
+            }
+        }
+    }
+    task copy(type: Copy, dependsOn: configureCopy) {
+        outputs.cacheIf { true }
+        from ("some-dir")
+        into ("build/output")
+    }

 ## Potential breaking changes

 ### Tooling API builders run before buildFinished listeners